-To make this easy baked ziti, you’ll start by browning some ground beef in a skillet.
+To make this easy one pot ziti, you’ll start by browning some ground beef in a skillet.
 Be sure to use an oven-safe skillet because later you’ll transfer the dish to the oven.
 Once the meat is browned, add minced garlic to the skillet and cook for just 30 seconds.

 Next you’re going to add the marinara sauce, water, pasta and Italian seasoning to the skillet.
 Save 3/4 cup of the marinara sauce to spoon on top of the pasta later.
 You can use the empty pasta sauce jar to measure the water.
 Fill the jar almost to the top and that will be 3 cups of water, which is just the amount you need.

 Put a lid on the skillet and let the pasta cook in the sauce for 15 to 18 minutes, until the pasta is just tender.
 The sauce should be simmering a bit during this time.
 Stir the pasta every few minutes to keep it from sticking to the bottom of the pan.